Kuret/dotfiles-wsl/README.md

 # Hyper-V

-In my case i'm running Arch in Hyper-V, following steps are needed to SHH into it properly:
+When running Arch in Hyper-V, following steps are needed to SHH into it properly:
 - In Hyper-V create a Virtual Switch -> External switch bound to internet-connected network adapter on host
 - Install Arch as normal
 - Install required packages